djanmagno/Udacity-Data-Engineer-Nanodegree/Project-1-Data-Modeling-with-Postgres/README.md

 ### How to run

-Follow the steps to extract and load the data into the data model.
+Follow the steps below to extract and load the data into the sparkify database on Postgres.

 1. Navigate to `Project-1-Data-Modeling-with-Postgres` folder